Elaeocarpus stipularis: Vernacular names

 sein-se-ba-lu (southern Shan State, Myanmar).

 Uses

 The trunk of the species is used to make short-lived constructions in Cambodia, while the twigs are often used as firewood.
 Amongst inhabitants of southern Shan State, Myanmar, the fruit of the var. siamensis are eaten.
 The bark of the taxa is used by the Karo people of Sumatera to treat impotence.
 The Temuan people living in the Ayer Hitam Forest of Selangor, Malaysia, use a poultice of pulped leaves of the tree to treat sores.

 History

 Karl Ludwig von Blume, a botanist born in Braunschweig but who studied in the Netherlands, described the nominate species in his Bijdragen tot de Flora van Nederlandsch Indië (Contributions to the Flora of the Netherlandish Indies) in 1825.

-Mark James Elgar Coode (1937-), British botanist, reviewed the taxa and published the accepted varieties in the Kew Bulletin in 2001, see below.
+Mark James Elgar Coode (born 1937), British botanist, reviewed the taxa and published the accepted varieties in the Kew Bulletin in 2001, see below.